 Prevent the need for air sharing by proactive behavior

-Accident prevention through the buddy system can never happen if basic situational awareness is not achieved.
-Every diver has the capacity to check their own air during a dive.
-At this time, it is simple to also check/confirm the air of their diving buddy.
+Accident prevention through the diving buddy system can never happen if basic situational awareness is not achieved.
+Every scuba diver has the capacity to check their own air during a dive.
+At this time, it is simple to also check/confirm the air of their dive buddy.

 Scuba divers can only get ‘gas mugged’ if they are diving in dreamland; switched off and applying zero situational awareness.
 Getting a regulator ripped from your mouth is definitely a ‘karma occasion’.

-Obviously, in an ideal world, the diver will know all about SAC/RMV rates.
+Obviously, in an ideal world, the diver will know all about SAC and RMV rates.
 They will enter the water with an accurate prediction of my air consumption for a given depth and time.
-Their buddy/team will do likewise.
+Their dive buddy will do likewise.
 No surprises that way.

 Learn gas management skills

-For most diving agencies, entry- to intermediate-level divers aren’t taught how to calculate and monitor SAC/RMV rates.
-They, therefore, need a different approach… something simple, but effective.
+For most diving agencies, entry-to-intermediate-level scuba divers aren’t taught how to calculate and monitor SAC/RMV rates.
+They, therefore, need a different approach; something simple, but effective.

 If I know my air level and your air level, then it’s not rocket-science to apply the most simplistic deduction and allow some anticipation of air consumption.
 I can easily identify the relative air consumption between myself and another diver.